zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 2.md

 ![](./Image_EcommerceManager/image063.png)

-The new earning rate will be shown as the above image.
+The new spending  rate will be shown as the above image.

+If you want to edit a new earning rate, do the same as above but notice the difference between earning rate (the number of points customers will earn when spending an amount of money) and spending rate (the number of points customer will spend when purchasing an order)

 #####  Edit existing rate